caneuro/caneuro.github.io/blog1/_posts/2021-06-22-paper-frontpsychol-eyewitness.md

 ---
-title: LEyewitness Memory for Person Identification: Predicting Mugbook Recognition Accuracy According to Person Description Abilities and Subjective Confidence of Witnesses
+title: Eyewitness Memory for Person Identification
 description: |
   New paper out in Frontiers in Psychology.
 Find a link to the [article](https://doi.org/10.3389/fpsyg.2021.675956){:target="_blank"}